matthieu-m/rust-poly/doc/0000-disjoint-polymorphism.md

 There have already been a number of proposals (see [Summary of Efficient Inheritance RFCs](https://internals.rust-lang.org/t/summary-of-efficient-inheritance-rfcs/494)).

 This RFC is similar in nature to [Fat Objects](https://github.com/rust-lang/rfcs/pull/9) and tries not to focus on building independent bricks, but instead focus on maximizing integration with the existing code and avoid splitting the Rust landscape into two incompatible run-time polymorphism paradigms, which would hurt re-usability.
-It is also similar in nature to [Extending Enums](https://github.com/rust-lang/rfcs/pull/11).
+It is also similar in nature to [Trait based inheritance](https://github.com/rust-lang/rfcs/pull/223).

 Indeed, this RFC designs two disjoint polymorphism paths (one for data, one for interfaces) and emphasizes a clean separation of concern between payload (`struct`), behaviour (`trait`) and usage (`Box<Trait>` or `SomeThinPointer<Trait>`).